 V2V DSRC Communications Interface (Interface VE3) - Wireless DSRC interface which V2V communication through exchange of messages conforming to SAE 2735.
+With Phase 4 DSRC will be replaced with C-V2X.

 LTS (Interface VE4) - Provides location and time information, which is later used to geotag and timestamp all information produced by the vehicle systems.8